 CML is a critical partnership for the city.
 While Boulder-area legislators are usually supportive of city issues, they account for only a small percentage of the 100 policymakers.
-With support from CML, the city is able to reach all 100 legislators on issues such as photo radar, energy efficiency, growth, taxation and local control issues.
-While there are times when the city and CML are not in complete agreement on policy, many of the issues affecting Boulder also impact other local governments and CML allows the city to work together to make a stronger statement.
+With support from CML, the city is able to reach all 100 legislators on issues such as photo radar, PERA, taxation and local control issues.
+While there are times when the city and CML are not in complete agreement on policy, many of the issues affecting Boulder also impact other local governments and CML allows the city to work together to make a stronger statement on those issues.

-- Policy Committee: Mayor Suzanne Jones and Council Member Appelbaum; Alternate, Policy Advisor Carl Castillo
+- Policy Committee: Mayor Suzanne Jones; Council Member Young; Alternate, Policy Advisor Carl Castillo

-is a non-profit public/private membership organization working to enhance mobility along the U.S. 36 corridor for today and the future.
+Commuting Solutions is a nonprofit public/private membership organization working to enhance mobility along the U.S. 36 corridor for today and the future.
 Members include Boulder, Boulder County, Longmont, Superior, Louisville, Broomfield, Westminster and nearly fifty private sector businesses that support and advocate for the policy direction of the U.S. 36 Mayors and Commissioners Coalitions.
-36 Commuting Solutions also works to educate corridor employers of their transportation options and to expand Transportation Demand Management services in the corridor.
+Commuting Solutions also works to educate corridor employers of their transportation options and to expand Transportation Demand Management services in the corridor.

-The Denver Regional Council of Governments (DRCOG) is a voluntary association of 52 county and municipal governments in the greater Denver metropolitan region.
+The Denver Regional Council of Governments (DRCOG) is a voluntary association of 56 county and municipal governments in the greater Denver metropolitan region.
 DRCOG is the metropolitan planning organization for the region, responsible for identifying future transportation needs.
-While DRCOG does not have the authority to dictate land use decisions, it is the designated transportation planning and fund disbursement agency for transportation dollars in the region.
-The control over federal funds allows DRCOG to influence the shape of regional growth.
+It is the federally designated transportation planning and fund disbursement agency for transportation dollars in the region.
+While DRCOG does not have the authority to dictate land use decisions, the control over federal funds allows DRCOG to influence the shape of regional growth.
 DRCOG performs other regional services such as coordinating federal support for aging programs, performing regional demographic reports, and developing a regional open space plan.
-DRCOG is responsible for creation of Metro Vision 2035, the region’s long-term plan for growth.
-A major update of the regional plan to 2040 is planned, and DRCOG has initiated a regional sustainability project that may initially update the 2035 plan to include climate change and the reduction in greenhouse gases.
+DRCOG is responsible for creation of Metro Vision 2040, the region’s long-term plan for growth, and the fiscally constrained Regional Transportation Plan, composed of those projects with a reasonable expectation of funding.
+While the 2040 MV plan was adopted in January 2017, efforts are underway for an update of the regional plan to 2045.
 DRCOG is also responsible for the Transportation Improvement Plan (TIP) for the region and is concluding a process that has made major changes in how federal dollars will be allocated.
 In the revised process, municipalities can request funding for regionally significant projects from one source, or from a different fund administered and allocated at the county level.
 Selected projects must conform to the regional plan and focus areas identified by the DRCOG Board.
 The city has been very successful in the past TIP process, having received more than $83 million in federal funds between 2000 and 2019.
 Under the new system, staff expects likely future funding to the city to be about a quarter of the historic amount.

-- Board: Council Member Aaron Brockett; Alternate, Council Member Matthew Appelbaum
+- Board: Council Member Aaron Brockett; Alternate Council Member Sam Weaver

 The Metro Mayors Caucus is a cooperative alliance of the mayors of 37 cities and towns in the Denver metropolitan region .
 The Caucus is a unique collaboration of elected officials providing leadership and creative solutions on some of the most challenging issues in the region.
 The Caucus has emerged as a voice for collective action on issues that affect the entire metropolitan area and cannot be effectively addressed by any one jurisdiction acting alone.